Sabonis has 23 pts, 15 boards as Pacers down Blazers 111-87

 Portland was hurt in the third when Nurkic headed to the locker room after appearing to injure his right hand.
 The Blazers announced he fractured his wrist, but additional details were not available.

+”Frustrated.
+Disappointed.
+A little sad,” Lillard said. ”Like anybody would be in that situation.”

-But the Blazers chipped away at Indiana’s lead, pulling to 82-71 late in the quarter on Carmelo Anthony’s 3-pointer.
+But the Blazers chipped away at Indiana’s lead, pulling to 82-71 late in the third on Carmelo Anthony’s 3-pointer.

+”I thought Myles and Domas – their aggressive mentality in all the actions, ball screens and pin downs – our guys did a great job of communicating and backing each other up,” Pacers coach Nate Bjorkgren said.

 TIP-INS